sheisc/COMP9024/Stacks/Stack_LL/README.md

 Note that a call stack is a stack data structure that stores information about the active functions of a running program,

-which is supported by the operating system and CPU (or by an [interpreter](https://github.com/rocky/x-python/)).
+which is supported by the operating system and CPU (or by an [interpreter](https://github.com/rocky/x-python/)) and discussed in [COMP9024/Stacks/Recursion](../Recursion/README.md).

 <!---
 Interestingly, recursive functions depend on the call stack ([COMP9024/Stacks/Recursion](../Recursion/README.md)).